 We’ve made it simple

-To remedy this, mySociety and Climate Emergency UK have created the Climate Action Plans Explorer, bringing together plans from every council in the UK in one coherent dataset.
+To remedy this, mySociety and Climate Emergency UK created CAPE, bringing together plans from every council in the UK in one coherent dataset.

 As an academic researcher, campaign-driven analyst or data journalist, you can use this tool to discover new insights and achieve a full understanding of the nation’s transition to Net Zero.